 What type of equipment, materials, data, or software might you take?

 The U.S. government has export restrictions on certain items.
-Consult with Export Control to determine if your equipment, materials, data, or software is subject to these restrictions.
-Export Control will obtain licenses, exceptions or assist with other requirements to facilitate your travels, if required.
+Consult with Export Controls to determine if your equipment, materials, data, or software is subject to these restrictions.
+The Export Controls team will obtain licenses, exceptions or assist with other requirements to facilitate your travels, if required.
 Traveling with a “clean” laptop is recommended.

 Where are you traveling – is it a sanctioned country?